cycloidmike/cycloidmike.github.io/website-getting-started.md

   - All you need is an index.html in your repo or you can use a built in Jekyll theme
 13. Go to your domain and enjoy

-### Update- I've switched over to [Google Domains](https://domains.google/#/)
- - Route 53 does not support routing of apex domains and the first million queries are included

 [back](./)